Eurobar vs Krowne – Shocking News!

 THE PROBLEM IS ONLY GOING TO GET WORSE

 Folks, this problem is only going to get worse.
 So good luck if you’re planning on stick-building your bar.
-To date, the only solution I’ve been able to stand behind is the modular bar die by Krowne Metal.
+To date, the only solution I’ve been able to stand behind is the modular bar die by Krowne.
 Why?
 Because the Krowne modular bar die (KMB) will make your life much easier!
 How so?
 Because the Krowne KMB is manufactured in a factory and shipped to you in prebuilt sections up to seven feet in length.
 Well then, what about Eurobar?
 Stay tuned…

 IN THE RESTAURANT AND BAR INDUSTRY TIME IS MONEY